eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Interpupillary Distance (stereoscopic only): Distance between the eye pupils of the viewer in Unity units.
 Defaults to average IPD in meters from U.S. Army survey.

-* Num Circle Points (stereoscopic only): Determines at how many points to capture the surroundings.
+* Num Circle Points (at least 8, stereoscopic only): Determines at how many points to capture the surroundings.
 Smaller values are faster while larger values reduce ghosting/doubling artifacts on nearby objects.
 A good starting point is Panorama Width divided by 32.
+Smaller values also counterintuitively require more graphics memory, while larger values require less.

 * Panorama Width (between 4 and 23800, default 8192): Determines width of the resulting panorama image.
-Height of the image will be half this.
+Height of the image will be half this in mono mode, or equal to this in stereo mode.
 Typical reasonable values are 4096 and 8192.
 Need not be a power of two.
-At large values, black bars may appear in output images, indicating graphics memory has been exhausted.
+If this is too large, black bars may appear in output images, indicating graphics memory has been exhausted.

 * Anti Aliasing (default 8): Sets the MSAA anti-aliasing quality to use during rendering.
 Set to 1 if using deferred rendering.